itKhalid143/websec100/Days/Day9-XXE.md

 ## Countermeasures:

 - Use simple data formats.
-(JSON as example)
+(JSON as an example)
 - Use updated XML processes and libraries.
 - Disable Document Type Definition and XXE in all XML Parsers.
 - Usage of Whitelisting for Server-Side Input Validation.